 There are three main links in the navigation menu above that represent the broad categories of low-cost internet programs available.

 Free Internet: Believe it or not, you can get free internet from a few providers.
 They are meant for light usage, but maybe that’s all you need.
-Some free plans are from the companies that provide Cheap, affordable Internet, having a low-end free internet plan, hoping to upgrade you someday.
+The companies provide cheap, affordable Internet at no monthly fee, hoping to upgrade you someday to a paid account.

 We cannot tell you which program you qualify for, either by need or by location.
 The only way for you to know is to go through the program pages we described above and if you think the program is for you, go to the the programs website and enter your address to see if it’s available at your location.